-n) Grace Marks:
+m) Grace Marks:

 - i.
 Grace Mark may be awarded for examinations limiting to a maximum of five. - ii.
-Only Candidates who have passed all subjects except one (i.e. failed in one subject only) will be eligible for grace marks to get a whole pass. - iii.
-Grace Mark may be awarded to either theory or practical or both.
+Grace Mark may be awarded to either theory or practical or both. - iii.
+Grace marks will be awarded at the discretion of the Pass Board and will not be the right of the student.

-Qualification and experience to be eligible for examinership for BDS examination:
+n) Qualification and experience to be eligible for examinership for BDS examination:

 - i.
 M.D.S.
 Degree in the concerned subject from a DCI recognized Institution. - ii.
 Four years teaching experience in the subject after MDS in the concerned subject in a dental college approved/recognized by the Dental Council of India for BDS. - iii.
 Should be qualified as per DCI to hold the post of Reader or above in a Dental Institution approved/recognised by the Dental Council of India for B.D.S. - iv.
-In case of medical subjects the qualification of examiners shall be the same as that prescribed by the Medical Council of India for the concerned subject.
+In case of medical subjects the qualification of examiners shall be the same as that prescribed by the Dental Council of India for the concerned subject.